joaokoenig/obsidian/What is the Ondo Project?.md

 1. Ondo Project
-2. OUSG
+	- OUSG
-3. USDY
+	- USDY
-4. RWA
+1. RWA
-5. DeFi and TradFi
+2. DeFi and TradFi
-6. Tokenomics
+3. Tokenomics
-7. US Treasuries Tokenized
+4. US Treasuries Tokenized
-8. Technology Explained
+5. Technology Explained
-9. Conclusion
+6. Conclusion

-Ondo is a revolutionary project that aims to achieve the merge between DeFi and TradFi (Decentralized Finance and Traditional Finance respectively).
-It offers products in the RWA market, which stands for Real World Assets.
-In other terms, it means physical assets that are tokenized and become actives on the blockchain.
-In the case of Ondo, the project offers products that transform US Treasuries Bonds in tokens.
-These Tokenized Treasuries Bonds are a new technology and is already gaining the market, going from $100 million dollars to $1 billion dollars in a span of a year.
+Ondo Finance is a project that aims to narrow the gap between DeFi and TradFi (Decentralized Finance and Traditional Finance).
+Acting and dominating the RWA sector (Real World Assets), Ondo

-These RWA technologies are a rising share of the crypto markets because it allows companies and people to tokenize real life assets and use all the blockchain benefits for it.
-That mainly means transparency and security.
-Real World Assets can be cars, real state, government bonds, art work, gold and even market stocks.

-One of the main benefits from RWA's is the liquidity, since you can buy and sell assets that when it was outside the blockchain, it would take a much longer time to have it sold or bought.